-We aim for each person to be clear, tender and strong within themselves and with each other.
+I aim for each person to be clear, tender and strong within themselves and with each other.

 My skill derives from on-going training; life experience; the enjoyment of working with people; a natural ability to listen carefully, understand and to communicate clearly, and the evidence of successful work with previous clients.
 Clinical psychology has taught me how to think about people in context, how to think ahead and to value a thorough enquiry.

 Sometimes even one session can kick start a simple life change or a small shift in perception, meaning and values.
 Though private and subjective, this can nevertheless impact on those significant others, colleagues, friends, children and even pets who are not directly engaged in the process.

 This needs to be considered, as others can help and hinder your intentional change process.

 I am available for face to face couple therapy in Mullumbimby in the Northern Rivers of NSW.
 My colleague Tamar Ben-Hur may join me to bring her wisdom to the process.
 Please make contact with Tamar on 0407 235 322, and she will arrange a suitable time for all of us to meet if that is how you want to work.
 Her website link.
 Otherwise just call or text me.

 I am happy to spend 10 minutes on the phone to help you work out if it would be appropriate to make a first appointment to deal with the issues you are handling.
 Same for an email chat.

 I also provide and recommend premarital coaching and counselling.
 Very few people have taken this up preferring, I believe, to come when it hurts bad rather than when it’s a troubling itch.